Mormonism and violence: Temple penalties

-Law of vengeance
+Oath of vengeance

 After the death of Joseph Smith, Brigham Young added an oath of vengeance to the Nauvoo endowment ritual.
 Participants in the ritual made an oath to pray that God would "avenge the blood of the prophets on this nation".
 "The prophets" were Joseph and Hyrum Smith, and "this nation" was the United States.
 The oath was removed from the ceremony during the 1920s.

-In 1877, Young noted what he viewed as a similarity between Smith's death and the blood atonement doctrine in that "whether we believe in blood atonement or not," Smith and other prophets "sealed their testimony with their blood."
+In 1877, Young stated what he viewed as a similarity between Smith's death and the blood atonement doctrine in that "whether we believe in blood atonement or not," Smith and other prophets "sealed their testimony with their blood."